The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 Poodles are generally small, easy to maintain, and don’t shed.

-They are one of the smartest breeds out there and are known for being docile and gentle.
+They’re also one of the smartest breeds out there and are known for being docile and gentle.

 Cocker Spaniel